LetheTheForgotten/Leon-Theis-Covid-Geography-Visualisation-Tool/README.md

 # BA Leon Theis

 ## Description
-A locally runnable web application that enables comparison of sequenced COVID-19 data as it relates to their geopgraphical location.\
+A locally runnable web application that enables comparison of sequenced COVID-19 data as it relates to their geographical location.
+Bachelor Thesis submitted to HHU by Leon Theis in March 2024.

 ## Compatability: